Frequently Asked Questions

 The previous system for handling academic dishonesty cases was handled through department, college, and University Academic Practices Committees.
 The new process was established to alleviate extra committee work for faculty members, to provide a consistent process throughout the University, and to provide a university system for tracking students who repeatedly cheat, fabricate, and/or plagiarize assignments.

-Why do faculty members need to report cases to the Assistant Director for AI?
+Why do faculty members need to report cases to the Director of Student Conduct?

-The Assistant Director for AI keeps track of violations so that appropriate sanctions can be made.
-If a student violates the policy more than once, a more severe sanction should be imposed; therefore, after it is determined that the student did violate the AI Policy and before faculty members impose a sanction, the faculty should check with the Assistant Director for AI to see if previous violations have been committed.
+The Director of Student Conduct and Community Standards keeps track of violations so that appropriate sanctions can be made.
+If a student violates the policy more than once, a more severe sanction should be imposed; therefore, after it is determined that the student did violate the AI Policy and before faculty members impose a sanction, the faculty should check with the Office fo Student Conduct and Community Standards to see if previous violations have been committed.
 Keep in mind that students can transfer from college to college and continue to violate the AI Policy without being detected unless records are kept of violations.
-Therefore, it is important to report cases to the Assistant Director for AI.

 How will you know if students have heard about the policy?

-The Assistant Director for AI presents information about the policy and the violations to various student groups (Student Orientation classes, Student Convocation and forums.).
+The Director of Student Conduct and Community Standards presents information about the policy and the violations to various student groups (Student Orientation classes, Student Convocation and forums.).
 Every instructor should also discuss the policy and basic concepts of cheating, plagiarism, and fabrication in his or her class.
 In order for students to understand the policy, they must understand the concepts of cheating, plagiarism, and fabrication and how it relates to a specific class.
 We cannot assume that students understand these concepts, particularly first-year students who are coming directly from high school.
 High schools provide varying degrees of instruction regarding these issues.

 Is the AI Policy in the Faculty and Student Handbooks?

 How should faculty members report cases?

 How involved does a faculty member have to be after the report is filed?